Pelvic Pain

 Prevention

 Many conditions that cause chronic pelvic pain (CPP) cannot be prevented.
-However, reducing your risks for developing sexually transmitted infection can reduce your chances of developing pelvic inflammatory disease (PID), a common cause of CPP.
-Regular pelvic exams-once a year for women age 18 and older-are also important.
-They can give you the opportunity to discuss any concerns or symptoms with your health care professional and help identify health conditions, such as CPP, early in their development.
-If you experience pelvic pain, don't wait; make an appointment to discuss your symptoms with your health care professional.
+However, reducing your risks for developing sexually transmitted infection such as chlamydia or gonorrhea can reduce your chances of developing pelvic inflammatory disease (PID), a common cause of CPP.
+Regular pelvic exams—once a year after commencing sexual activity or for all women age 18 and older—are also important.
+Regular pelvic health checkups give you the opportunity to discuss any concerns or symptoms with your physician and help identify health conditions, such as CPP, early in their development.
+If you experience pelvic pain, don't wait; make an appointment to discuss your symptoms with your physician.

 Facts to Know

-Chronic pelvic pain (CPP) is constant or intermittent pain in the lower abdomen and pelvic area that has been present for six months or more.
-The exact symptoms and course of disease are unique for each woman, but the condition usually improves after menopause.
-It affects 4 to 25 percent of women.
+1. Chronic pelvic pain (CPP) may be either constant or intermittent pain in the lower abdomen and pelvic area that has been present for six months or more.
+The exact symptoms and course of disease are unique for each woman.
+CPP tends to improve after menopause.
+According to various studies, CPP affects 4 percent to 25 percent of women.

-In addition to pelvic pain, other symptoms may include severe menstrual cramps, pain during sex, urination or bowel movement, low backache right before a your menstrual period and rectal pain.
+2. Pelvic pain symptoms may include severe menstrual cramps; pain during sex, urination or bowel movement; low backache right before your menstrual period and rectal pain.

-Common causes of pelvic pain include fibromyalgia, endometriosis, fibroids, adenomyosis, post-surgical adhesions, pelvic inflammatory disease, interstitial cystitis, chronic urethritis, irritable bowel syndrome, diverticulitis, spinal problems, muscular dysfunction, hernias and psychological problems.
+4. Common causes of pelvic pain include fibromyalgia, endometriosis, fibroids, adenomyosis, pelvic adhesions related to prior pelvic surgery, endometriosis or sexually transmitted infections, pelvic inflammatory disease, interstitial cystitis, chronic urethritis, irritable bowel syndrome, diverticulitis, spinal problems, muscular dysfunction, hernias and psychological problems.

-Risk factors for CPP are varied.
-They include past sexual and physical abuse; sexual dysfunction; a mother or sister with chronic pelvic pain; history of pelvic inflammatory disease; abdominal or pelvic surgery; depression; and a structural abnormality of the uterus, cervix or vagina.
+5. Risk factors associated with CPP include past sexual and physical abuse; sexual dysfunction; a mother or sister with chronic pelvic pain; history of pelvic inflammatory disease; abdominal or pelvic surgery; depression; and congenital structural abnormalities of the uterus, cervix or vagina.

-The process of diagnosing chronic pelvic pain may take time and require numerous tests.
-The goal is to identify all underlying causes of pain; in some patients no underlying condition is found.
-In some women, no diagnosis other than chronic pain is established, which can be frustrating for both the patient and health care professional.
+6. The process of diagnosing chronic pelvic pain may take time, involving various tests.
+The goal is to identify all underlying causes of pain.
+In some women, no clear diagnosis or underlying cause for chronic pain is established, which can be frustrating for both the patient and physician.

 Questions to Ask